mohammedatef555/mohammedatef555/README.md

 - 🌱 &nbsp;I’m currently learning Java, Hibernate
 - 📫 &nbsp;How to reach me: [@MohdElmor](https://twitter.com/MohdElmor) or <a rel="me" href="https://www.linkedin.com/in/mohammedelmor">Mohammed Elmor LinkedIn</a>

-I am a Full Stack Developer with 8+ years of experience in developing enterprise applications and open-source software.
 I am a Computer Engineering graduate.
 I love building stuff and learning new things.
 My focus area currently is backend and web development in general using Java and Spring.
 Love to have new challenges that take me out of my comfort zone.